 Stage 3

-Environmental Arts Camp at Dorroughby EEC brings creative students passionate about nature and the environment together for a 3-day camp.
+The 3 day Environmental Arts Camp brings creative students passionate about nature and the environment together.
 Students learn creative practices, environmental causes, and how to use their creativity to advocate for nature.

 Bush studio